sovrynn/ecdo/6-LITERATURE-MEDIA/nobulart/README.md

 “Although secret societies were very well organized and funded in early America, a formidable force arose to oppose them and quietly challenge their control of the developing nation.
 This force was the spiritual zeal of the Christian colonists.” https://nobulart.com/life-liberty-property/

+“I have heard much of the nefarious, and dangerous plan, and doctrines of the Illuminati, but never saw the Book until you were pleased to send it to me… I must correct an error you have run into, of my Presiding over the English lodges in this Country.
+The fact is, I preside over none, nor have I been in one more than once or twice, within the last thirty years.” - Letter from George Washington, American Mason, clearly delineating the moral difference between the European and the American Puritan/Pilgrim/Christian-dominated secret societies.

 ## The exploded planet